yastrov/DirWizard/README.md

 -  find unique files in folders
 -  calc hashes for files
 -  check hashes for files
+-  Check zip files, show files.
+It shows files that can not be opened, or hash sum does not correspond to the content.

 ## Technology
 -  QT 5 with QThreads, signals and slots, QTableWidget, QComboBox Widget, QListWidget.